-Customer Initiates the replacement process by inquiring for a pool liner replacement.
+The customer Initiates the replacement process by inquiring about a pool liner replacement.
 You may have experienced a rip or tear in the liner.
 Or want to stay one step ahead by replacing the older liner before it does develop leaking.

-Customer calls or emails us.
-We schedule a pool inspection and measure.
+The customer calls or emails us.
+We schedule a pool inspection and measurement.
 To provide you with the best replacement outcome, we first need to see the pool.

 Pool Liner Installation Agreement

 Above Ground Pool Builder will be responsible for:

 - Provide free backyard consultation.
 We will measure pool for new liner and inspect pool for anything else you might need.